hotheadhacker/hotheadhacker.github.io/content/post/the-day-when-facebook-stored-password-as-plain-text.md

 draft: false
 ---

 Being a Tech Giant is not everything.
 Facebook holds majority of market in Social Media Networking Platform out there.
-Recently 3 days before on April 2nd 2019 Google abandoned it’s Social Media Platform ‘Google +’.
-Well if they would have abandoned it on 1st April it would have been April Fool’s day for the creators of Google Plus.
+Recently 3 days before on April 2nd 2019 Google abandoned it’s Social Media Platform ‘Google +’. <!--more--> Well if they would have abandoned it on 1st April it would have been April Fool’s day for the creators of Google Plus.

 Well coming back to Facebook , I am sci-fan & believe “**With Great Power Comes Greater Responsibility**” but having so much controversies within Facebook on security aspect – Well they come with nothing